December 2, 2001: The day Nicolas Escude won France its ninth Davis Cup title

 Injured in early 1999, he struggled in the first half of the season and his ranking dropped down to No 160.
 But at the US Open, he became the first qualifier to make his way into the quarter-finals, beating two top 10 players on his way (Carlos Moya and Rios) before losing to Andre Agassi (7-6, 6-3, 6-4).
 In 2000, he obtained his career-high ranking of world No 17.
 His hyper-aggressive game was particularly dangerous on fast surfaces, and in 2001, he claimed the second and most important title of his career in Rotterdam (defeating Roger Federer in the final, 7-5, 3-6, 7-6) before reaching the quarter-finals at Wimbledon (lost to Agassi, 6-7, 6-3, 6-4, 6-2).
 Although his indoor season proved to be disastrous, he finished the year in the top 30 for the first time.

-- Wayne Arthurs, the lefty with a thunderous serve
+- Wayne Arthurs: The Australian left-hander with a thunderous serve

 Wayne Arthurs, born in 1971, was the son of a former Irish Davis Cup player, who later moved to Australia.
-Left-handed, Arthurs relied mostly on one of the deadliest serves of his time.
-In his first years on the tour, he had better results in doubles, but in singles, his career took off only in 1999, when he made his way out of the qualifiers to reach the fourth round at Wimbledon.
+Left-handed, Arthurs’ game was built around one of the deadliest serves of his time.
+In his first years on the tour, he had better results in doubles.
+In singles, his career took off only in 1999, when he made his way out of the qualifiers to reach the fourth round at Wimbledon.
 Before losing to Agassi (6-7, 7-6, 6-1, 6-4), the left-hander had held his serve for 111 consecutive games.
 The same year, he upset world No 2, Yevgeny Kafelnikov, in a Davis Cup tie held on grass (6-2, 6-7, 6-2, 6-0).
 He managed to reach the fourth round in two other Grand Slam tournaments: the US Open in 2000 (defeated by Thomas Johansson, 6-4, 6-7, 6-3, 6-4) and the French Open 2001 (lost to Roger Federer, 3-6, 6-3, 6-4, 6-2).

 The place: Rod Laver Arena, Melbourne Park